two photos of Tulum vs Cancun beaches, showcasing each city's best beaches

 Each city’s Centros (city center) is full of restaurants, bars, and stores to shop for anything you may need.

-Cancun’s El Centro is full of malls, taquerias, big box stores, and almost everything you’d see in a big city worldwide.
+Cancun’s El Centro is full of malls, taquerias, big box stores, and almost everything you’d see in a large city worldwide.

 Cancun’s Hotel Zone is quite popular because of its big resorts/hotels, beaches, nightclubs, and restaurants.